What are the benefits of using turtle shell care products?

 API Turtle Fix

-- Contains one (1) API TURTLE FIX Antibacterial Turtle Remedy 4-Ounce Bottle
+- Contains one (1) API TURTLE FIX Nonbacilli Turtle Remedy 4-Ounce Bottle

-- Treat topical bacterial infections on the body and limbs and rapidly heals damaged tissue, reddening of the skin, white...
+- Treat topical bacilli infections on the body and limbs and rapidly heals damaged tissue, reddening of the skin, white cloudy film on the skin, and open wounds

 - Contains natural, botanical tea tree extract; safe for turtles, frogs and other aquatic/semi-aquatic reptiles and amphibians